In-plane magnetic response and Maki parameter of alternating-twist multilayers: Summary

 We also introduced and studied the in-plane Maki parameter, $\alpha_{\rm{M}}$, as a measure of the relative importance of the orbital magnetic susceptibility in the modification of the standard Pauli (spin) limit of superconductivity.
 Notably, we obtained values up to 2 for $\alpha_{\rm{M}}$ at the magic angle for the TBG.
+In a symmetry broken state, we even find values up to 8, suggesting that twisted bilayer graphene shows a similar Pauli-limit violation as alternated-twist multilayers.
 We argued that this result can also be used for the tetralayer system, and obtained $\alpha_{\rm{M}}\approx0.02$ and $\alpha_{\rm{M}}\approx7$ for twist angles around the larger and smaller magic angle, respectively.

-Our results motivate further studies on the electromagnetic response of twisted multilayer graphene systems.
+Our results motivate further studies on the electromagnetic response of alternating-twist multilayer graphene systems.
 Firstly, the intrinsic chirality of tetralayers may give rise to novel effects.
-Moreover, the investigation of superconductivity at the second magic angle would be of interest, as the strong orbital magnetic response could even lead to distinct Cooper pairing.
+Moreover, the investigation of superconductivity at the second effective magic angle would be of interest, since the enhanced orbital response can strongly modify the relation between the measured critical field and the underlying Pauli spin susceptibility.

-\acknowledgments{The authors wish to thank E. Kaxiras, M. Luskin and Z. Zhu for useful discussions.
-The work of T.S. was supported by grant PID2020-113164GBI00 funded by MCIN/AEI/10.13039/501100011033, PID2023-146461NB-I00 funded by Ministerio de Ciencia, Innovaci\'on y Universidades as well as by the CSIC Research Platform on Quantum Technologies PTI-001.
-G.G-S. acknowledges support from the Spanish Ministry of Science, Innovation and Universities through the ``Mar\'{\i}a de Maeztu" Programme for Units of Excellence in R\&D (CEX2023-001316-M).}
+\acknowledgments{ The authors thank E. Kaxiras, M. Luskin, and Z. Zhu for useful discussions.
+I.V. was supported by grant PREP2023-001135, funded by the Ministerio de Ciencia, Innovación y Universidades through the Agencia Estatal de Investigación.
+The work of T.S. was supported by Grants PID2020-113164GB-I00 and PID2023-146461NB-I00, funded by the Ministerio de Ciencia, Innovación y Universidades, and by the CSIC Research Platform on Quantum Technologies (PTI-001).
+M.S.S. was supported by grant PRE2021-097070, funded by the Ministerio de Ciencia, Innovación y Universidades through the Agencia Estatal de Investigación.
+G.G.-S. acknowledges support from the Spanish Ministry of Science, Innovation and Universities through the ``María de Maeztu'' Programme for Units of Excellence in R\&D (CEX2023-001316-M). }